-2.1.3 Conclusions
+Conclusion: all the companies agree with the proposal.

+Proposal 2.1-6: enhance LPP assistance data signalling to allow UE to request and LMF to provide the expected angle value and uncertainty.

 2.2 Measurements

 In this section the moderator asks for feedback on all the proposals related to measurements, including LPP and RRC, (for all the positioning methods).